ab604/RepData_PeerAssessment1/PA1_template.md

 I used `dplyr` for this part.

-First I grouped the raw data according to the 5 minute `interval` index and then caclulated the mean number of steps in each interval across all the days.
+First I grouped the raw data according to the 5 minute `interval` index and then calculated the mean number of steps in each interval across all the days.
 I've removed the missing values during the summation step:

 ```r